The Very Revd John Conway

 The Revd Dr Marion Chatterley

 Marion has lived in Edinburgh since 1974.
-Marion was ordained in 1998 and has worked both within parish ministry and in the wider community.
+She was ordained in 1998 and has worked both within parish ministry and in the wider community.
 She offers chaplaincy to Marie Curie Hospice, is honorary LGBTQ+ chaplain at the University of Edinburgh and has worked amongst people living with HIV since 2000.
-Much of her current ministry is in spiritual direction and 1:1 pastoral support.
 She has a Doctorate in Practical Theology from the University of Glasgow.
-She is particularly interested in support and care for marginalised and/or vulnerable people and has worked extensively in bereavement support.
-Marion has been Diocesan Director of Ordinands since 2006, working with people who are discerning whether they have a call to ordained ministry within the SEC.
-She is married with two adult children.
+Marion is particularly interested in support and care for marginalised and/or vulnerable people and has worked extensively in bereavement support.

 Helen Hood TSSF, Hon.
 Lay Canon & Ecumenical Officer

-Helen Hood has been a member of teh Cathedral congregation since 1977 and, after graduating in Theology, became non-stipendiary Ecumenical Officer in 2000.
-From 2000 to 2006 she worked for the World Council of Churches on Overcoming Violence Against Women and was Convener of Action of Churches Together in Scotland 2013-2-15.
+Helen Hood has been a member of the Cathedral congregation since 1977 and, after graduating in Theology, became non-stipendiary Ecumenical Officer in 2000.
+From 2000 to 2006 she worked for the World Council of Churches on Overcoming Violence Against Women and was Convener of Action of Churches Together in Scotland 2013-15.
 Helen made her life profession as a Tertiary of the Society of St Francis (Anglican Franciscan Order) in 2010.
 She is married and has two grown-up children.

 The Revd Professor Paul Foster, Hon.
 Canon